MewsSystems/tech-pos-platform-engineering-interview-task/README.md

 Please also include:
 * Instructions on how execute your application.
 Bear in mind it may not be a technology we are familiar with.
 * Any comments to explain your thinking.
+* Focus on making your code readable.
+It's more difficult to assess a task like this if it's hard to understand what the code is doing.

 # Github usernames
 - [terrybrown](https://github.com/terrybrown)